 Barberton Middle School is part of the Barberton City Schools, located in Northeast Ohio.
 BMS is comprised of grades 5-8, with a student body of approximately 1,000 students.
 The entire district enrollment is about 4,000 students.
 There are three members of the band staff in Barberton, all of whom work with the middle school students.

 Seventh Grade Band is also team-taught, allowing students the opportunity to have frequent sectionals and individualized help.
 Seventh Grade's first concert is in December, which allows the focus of the class during the first two months to be on technique, ensemble sound, and musical concepts.
-Students give three concerts each year (Holiday Concert, Bands-in-the-Round, and Spring Concert), and play for the Eighth Grade Graduation Ceremony.
-In addition, the Seventh Grade Band performs at the OMEA District VI Large Group Contest (Class C).
+Students give three concerts each year (Holiday Concert, Bands-in-the-Round, and Spring Concert).
 Students are encouraged to participate in the OMEA District VI Solo and Ensemble Festival.

 Eighth Grade Band focuses on ensemble concepts and sounds, and helps students develop extended technique on their instruments.
 The group gives several performances each year: BHS Marching Band Youth Night (September), BMS Veteran's Day Assembly (November), Holiday Concert, Bands-in-the-Round, Spring Concert, as well as OMEA District VI Large Group Contest (Class B).
 Students are encouraged to participate in the OMEA District VI Solo and Ensemble Festival.
-In addition to these opportunities, all Eighth Grade Band students are invited to participate in the BHS Marching Band and BHS Pep Band, which performs at all BHS Boy's Home Basketball games.
+In addition to these opportunities, all Eighth Grade Band students are invited to participate in the BHS Marching Band.

 The Jazz Ensembles are comprised of traditional big band instrumentation: Saxophone, Trumpet, Trombone, Piano, Guitar, Bass, and Drumset.
 Each Jazz Ensemble meets daily during the school day.
 All members of the Ensemble must be members of concert band.
 The Jazz Ensemble plays at each concert on which the other bands perform.
 Additionally, they perform for several community events.